-I would like to apply for a renewal of bat survey licence (highlighted in bold in lefthand panel) for field assistant, Mr. Shaun Boyle.
-Mr. Boyle has been working with Bat Eco Services Ltd. since 2018 and has received in-house training in relation to the following:
+I would like to apply for a bat survey licence for field assistant, Miss Eva Boyle.
+Miss.
+Boyle has been working with Bat Eco Services Ltd. since 2021 as a summer field assistant and has received in-house training in relation to the following:

-- Bat survey techniques (dusk & dawn surveys, walking transects and static surveillance) using bat detectors and Night Vision Aids (NVAs - i.e. thermal imagery and IR cameras); - Inspection of buildings, bridges and trees; - Basic bat handling techniques (no training in relation to biometrics); - Supervision of demolishment of building and tree felling in relation to the safety of potential roosting bats.
+- Bat survey techniques (dusk & dawn surveys, walking transects and static surveillance) using bat detectors and Night Vision Aids (NVAs - i.e. thermal imagery and IR cameras); - Inspection of buildings, bridges and trees; - Bat handling techniques; - Specialised trapping methods e.g. harp trap.

-Mr. Boyle has handled the following bat species as part of in-house training and bat rehabilitation: common pipistrelle, soprano pipistrelle, Leisler's bat, Natterer's bat and brown long-eared bats.
+Miss Boyle has handled the following bat species as part of in-house training and bat rehabilitation: common pipistrelle, soprano pipistrelle and brown long-eared bats under the guidance of myself.

-I would like that Mr. Boyle is issued a licence in order to undertake day-to-day bat work duties:
+I would like that Miss Boyle is issued a licence in order to undertake day-to-day bat work duties:

-- General day-to-day bat surveys and all that this entails; - Inspection of known bat roosts; - Supervision of bat mitigation works; - Bat handling, for bat welfare during works.
+- General day-to-day bat surveys and all that this entails; - Inspection of known bat roosts; - Supervision of bat mitigation works; - Bat handling, for bat welfare during works, surveys and training courses as part of routine Bat Eco Services Ltd. duties.